seanslma/maki/Python/Dask/DataFrame.md

 # DataFrame

 ## MultiIndex
-cavaet: *NotImplementedError: Dask dataframe does not yet support multi-indexes*
+cavaet: **NotImplementedError**: *Dask dataframe does not yet support multi-indexes*.
+At least not fully supported.

 If multiindex is not required, save the dataframe as a parquet file by resetiing the index.
 It's much faster to load a parquet file without multiindex, though the total time including recreating the index is a little longer.